 We also abandon the duvet (usually from the end of May until some time in October) and have the bedroom windows open to try and help with the airflow.
 It’s worth stocking up on fly spray if you’re doing this though as, even with the fly screens shut, a pesky mosquito or two will always find a way in.

-Make the most of siesta time
+Summer Survival Tip 6.
+Slow down and make the most of siesta time

 The Spanish have a reputation for their relaxed attitude (mañana, mañana) and, coming up to my fourth summer here, I can see why.
 There have been a few times when I’ve left work in Gibraltar and got caught in a border queue so have had to rush for my bus (which are only every two hours) – believe me, it’s not ideal in over 30°c heat.
 Thankfully, buses are air-conditioned but still, a nice easy stroll to the bus station is so much nicer.

-Cold showers are king
+Summer Survival Tip 7.
+Cool showers are king